Table of Contents

 What is a pre-law track?

-A pre-law track is designed for students who wish to explore career options in the legal profession.
+There is no pre-law major at Furman.
+Law school’s seek strong students from a variety of academic backgrounds.
 Pre-law is a way for undergraduates to engage in law-related classes, internships, research and study away opportunities to 1) help them determine if law is an appropriate path for them, and 2) prepare them with the skills, know-how and experiences to be accepted to law school either after graduation or years later.

 Why explore pre-law at Furman?